depp/vadpcm/README.md

 VADPCM is licensed under the terms of the Mozilla Public License Version 2.0.
 See LICENSE.txt for details.

+## Usage

+Convert an AIFF file to use VADPCM:

+    vadpcmenc input.aiff output.aifc

+The corresponding vadpcmdec tool is currently broken while it is being ported to C.

 ## Project Status

-The project is, as of September 2023, under active development.
+The project is, as of January 2026, under active development.
 Version 1.0 is expected within the next six months.

 ## What is VADPCM?